Pedroche: Renaissance Tower

 Pedroche Tower national monument since 1979, is located on the highest part of town, next to the parish and Our Lady of the Castle.
 It is one of the most beautiful and graceful in Spain.

 Using materials of the castle began construction of the tower, probably in 1520.
 From the second body, in 1544, the architect Hernán Ruiz the Younger took over management of the works, which he held until 1558.
 Architect known for transforming the minaret tower of the mosque in Cordoba and the Giralda bell tower.
 Juan de Ochoa finished the work by placing the barrel in 1588, apparently on the master designs.

-The toweris composed four bodies, reachinga height of 56 meters.
+The tower is composed four bodies, reaching a height of 56 meters.
 The first homer, the second octagonal bell tower is the third or square and the latter is cylindrical.

 Ermita de la Virgen de Piedrasantas

-It is located some kilometers of town and keep the Pedroche patron, the Piedrasantas Virgin.
-Built in the sixteenth century baroque stand it added in the eighteenth century.
-Inside are kept seven wooden benches with the names of the seven villages of Pedroches, whose representatives are gathered here to discuss issues common to the villas.
+It is located some 2 km north of the town and keeps the patron of Pedroche, the Piedrasantas Virgin.
+Built in the sixteenth century baroque stand, it was added to in the eighteenth century.
+Inside are kept seven wooden benches with the names of the seven villages of the Pedroches, whose representatives used to gather here to discuss issues pertaining to the villas.